Ladywell tram stop

 Ladywell is a tram stop on the Eccles Line of Greater Manchester's light rail Metrolink system.
-It is located in the Ladywell area of the City of Salford, in North West England, and opened on 12 June 1999 as part of Phase 2 of the system's expansion.
+It is located in the Weaste area of the City of Salford, in North West England, and opened on 21 July 2000 as part of Phase 2 of the system's expansion.

-Ladywell has a Park and Ride car park for Metrolink customer which is a few minutes' walk from the end of the platforms.
+Ladywell has a Park and Ride car park for Metrolink customer which is a short walk from the end of the platforms.

-The tram stop itself is named after the nearby roundabout, Ladywell roundabout, under which the tram lines are tunnelled.
+The tram stop itself is named after the nearby roundabout, Ladywell Roundabout, under which the tram lines are tunnelled.

 Services

-Service pattern

-12 minute service to Ashton-under-Lyne (via MediaCityUK at offpeak times).